 - Virtual Tour, Blogs & Video

 Frequently Asked Questions - Standardized Testing

-You must report the scores of all of the SATs and SAT Subject Tests or all of the ACTs and ACT Writing Tests that you’ve taken.
-If you choose to fulfill the requirement with SAT scores, then it’s not necessary to send any scores from the ACT, even if you’ve taken the ACT.
-If you choose to fulfill the requirement using the ACT, then you don’t need to send us any SAT scores unless you wish to do so.
-Whichever type of test you choose, you must report all your scores from every time you’ve taken that type of test.
-And if you choose to use a combination of SAT and ACT test results, you must report all scores from both agencies.
+You must report the scores of all of the SATs and any SAT Subject Tests you have taken, or all of the ACTs and ACT Writing Tests that you’ve taken.
+If you choose to fulfill the testing requirement with SAT scores, then it is not necessary to send any scores from the ACT, even if you have taken the ACT.
+If you choose to fulfill the requirement using the ACT, you do not need to send us any SAT scores unless you wish to do so.
+Whichever type of test you choose to send to Yale, you must report all of your scores from every time you have taken that type of test.
+And if you choose to use a combination of SAT and ACT test results, you must report all scores from both testing agencies.

 To report your scores, please ask the College Board or the ACT to send your official test results directly to Yale.

 If you receive new test results after you submit your application, contact the College Board or ACT and request that they send an updated report of any unsubmitted scores to Yale.

 An applicant’s testing history provides useful contextual information to the admissions committee.
 With a full testing history, the committee is able to look at a student's highest officially reported score on each section of the SAT, the highest individual SAT Subject Tests, and/or the highest ACT Plus Writing composite score.